lccortez/learning-library/oracle-integration-library/core-compentencies/insight/roles-and-personas/roles-and-personas.md

 This user can view, create, manage, edit, and delete Insight dashboards through the Consoles page.
 This user does not have access to models through the Models page or create Models.

-* An Oracle Cloud Account -

-*Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
-You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***

-*This is the "fold" - below items are collapsed by default*

-##
 *At the conclusion of the lab add this statement:*
 You may now [proceed to the next lab](#next).